Muhammadiyah University of Magelang: Faculties and studies program

-UMM is categorized as a middle university in Indonesia.
+Unimma is categorized as a middle university in Indonesia.
 Every year, it receives 1000-1500 student applications from around Indonesia.
 The majority of students come from Central Java, especially from Kedu plateau areas such as Magelang, Temanggung, Wonosobo, Banjarnegara, Kebumen, and Purworejo.

 Muhammadiyah University of Magelang offers studies program for undergraduate students.
-There are six faculties: Economics, Law, Education, Technic, Health, and Islamic studies.
+There are six faculties: Economics, Law, Education, Engineering, Health, and Islamic studies.